The Sisters of St. Joseph of Peace

-The Sisters of St. Joseph of Peace are a Roman Catholic religious order of women which was founded in January 1884 in the Diocese of Nottingham, England by Margaret Anna Cusack.
+The Sisters of St. Joseph of Peace are a Catholic religious order of women founded in 1884 in the Diocese of Nottingham by Margaret Anna Cusack.

 History

 Cusack was raised in the Anglican church, but converted to Catholicism in 1858.
 She entered the Poor Clare Sisters, and was then known as Sister Francis Clare.
 She worked in many forms of ministry in Ireland over the years, and was known for her writing.
 In 1881, she went to Knock, in County Mayo, to open a school for young women during the day, which held evening classes for daytime land workers.
 Other women were inspired by this work, and this led her to decision to form her own community, the Sisters of Saint Joseph of Peace.
 Conflict with Church leaders in Knock caused her to seek support in England, and in 1884, with the support of Cardinal Manning and Bishop Bagshawe, she received approval for her new order from Pope Leo XIII, and the Congregation of the Sisters of St. Joseph of Peace was founded.

-In 1888 Cusack who had left the convent became a protestant.
+In 1888 Cusack, who had left the convent, became a Protestant.
 The survival of the order fell to Bagshawe and Honoria Gaffney and they are described by some as the co-founders.
-Gaffney had to redo all of the application details, the order was not formally approved until 1924.
+Gaffney had to redo all of the application details, and the order was not formally approved until 1924.

-The order is governed as a single congregation located in three regions:
+The order is governed as a single congregation located, and administered, in three geographical regions: